-How to Make a Throw Pillow Cover with Recycled Jeans
+Learn How to Make a Denim Throw Pillow Cover From Your Old Jeans

 After years of tossing out my husband's old blue jeans, I decided I'd make something out of them rather than add more trash to the local landfill.

-I always seem to have old jeans laying around the house and there is a reason for that.
-My husband needs jeans with a 32" inseam and they are just a tad too long for him.
+I always seem to have old jeans lying around the house, and there is a reason for that.
+My husband needs jeans with a 32" inseam, and they are just a tad too long for him.
 So, after a while, the hems get badly torn.
-They are too damaged to donate to an organization and I can never say no to more fabric.
+They are too damaged to donate to an organization, and I can never say no to more fabric.